 3. Loss of Physical Backup

-Prevention Tip: Use fireproof and waterproof storage solutions, such as metal plates designed for crypto backups.
-Consider storing duplicates in separate secure locations.
+The fix is straightforward.
+Use fireproof and waterproof storage solutions like metal backup plates designed specifically for crypto.
+And store duplicates in at least two separate, secure locations.

 4. Sharing or Revealing the Seed Phrase